Event: Boxer Brief 5K

 Review responses to the Frequently Asked Questions we receive about colon health and colorectal cancer.

-- Age 45 is the deadline to screen for colorectal cancer.
-Don’t ignore GI symptoms at any age.
-Screening may need to begin earlier.
+• Age 45 is the deadline to screen for colorectal cancer.
+Feel fine?
+No GI distress?
+Great, you still need to screen for colorectal cancer by age 45.

-- Tell your provider if you are having abdominal pain, bloating, thin or flat stools, blood in stool, chronic constipation, and/or irregular bowel habits.
+2. At any age, tell your provider if you are having abdominal pain, bloating, thin or flat stools, blood in stool, chronic constipation, and/or irregular bowel habits.

 The Fecal Immunochemical Test (FIT) is a noninvasive, easy method to test for occult (non-visible) blood in the stool which could signal an issue that needs further investigating.
 The test is completed in the privacy of your own home and then the patient returns the test to their provider’s office or mails it to a designated lab, to complete the screen.
 The results are sent to the provider for follow up with the patient regarding next steps.